The shortcode with the name issuu-popup dose not exist.

 Isotope Production at Bruce Power

 Bruce Power worked with Isogen to develop a made-in-Ontario Isotope Production System or IPS.
-The IPS will be installed in Bruce Power’s reactors though the course of the Life Extension Program or Major Component Replacement project currently underway.
+Opportunities to install additional IPS will be considered throughout the course of the Life-Extension Program currently underway at Bruce Power.

-BP will first use the IPS to produce a medical isotope called Luetitium-177 (lu-177), a medical isotope which is currently used to treat neuroendocrine tumors and has applications for prostate and breast cancer treatments.
+Bruce Power is first using the IPS to produce a medical isotope called lutetium-177 (Lu-177), a medical isotope which is currently used to treat neuroendocrine tumors andprostate cancer.

 The IPS is used to turn targets into medical isotopes through a process referred to as irradiation.
-This is a similar process used by Bruce Power in the production of Cobalt-60.
-Lu-177 is made in the IPS by irradiating a stable isotope called Ytterbium-176.
+This is a similar process used by Bruce Power in the production of cobalt-60.
+Lu-177 is made in the IPS by irradiating a stable isotope called ytterbium-176 (Yb-176).

-The Yt-176 is sealed in special containers and placed in the reactors for about two weeks and then sent for processing and distribution to health care facilities.
-Each container may contain enough Lu-177 for about 200 patient treatments.
+The Yb-176 is sealed in targets and inserted in the reactor for the required irradiation period.
+After irradiation, the targets are sent for processing and distribution to healthcare facilities.
+Each container may contain enough Lu-177 for tens of treatments.

-ITM is the partner responsible for supplying the Yt-176 to Isogen for irradiation in the IPS at Bruce Power and for processing and distributing the final product.
-Once irradiated to Lu-177, ITM receives and processes the Lu-177 into the final medical grade product and distributes to health care clients globally.
-Nuclear medicines using Lu-177 will allow doctors to target and destroy cancer cells, while leaving healthy tissues unaffected.
-The Partnership expects Lu-177 production and availability to the world market in 2022.
+ITM is the partner responsible for supplying the Yb-176 to Isogen for irradiation in the IPS at Bruce Power and for processing and distributing the final product.
+Once irradiated to Lu-177, ITM receives and processes the Lu-177 into the final medical grade product and distributes to healthcare clients globally.
+Targeted radionuclide therapy using Lu-177 will allow doctors to target and destroy cancer cells, while leaving healthy tissues unaffected.

-Bruce Power will have the first nuclear reactor in the world producing Lu-177.
+Bruce Power will have the first commercial nuclear reactor in the world producing Lu-177.

 Lutetium-177 or Lu-177 is used to treat neuroendocrine tumors and has applications for diagnosis and treatment of prostate and breast cancer.

-Lutetium-177 allows for targeted and precise treatments, destroying cancer cells while limiting damage to surrounding healthy tissues and organs,
+Lu-177 allows for targeted and precise treatments, destroying cancer cells while limiting damage to surrounding healthy tissues and organs.